microsoft/StudentsAtBuild/README.md

 # Thank you from the Student Zone!
 Thank you for attending the Student Zone at Build.
-If you would like to suggest ideas for next year at Build, create an issue on this repsository ([with this link](https://github.com/microsoft/StudentsAtBuild/issues/new) and we'll be sure to look into your suggestions! 😊
+If you would like to suggest ideas for next year at the Microsoft Build Student Zone, create an issue on this repsository ([with this link](https://github.com/microsoft/StudentsAtBuild/issues/new) and we'll be sure to look into your suggestions! 😊